Georgetown Law Open on Time

 Law and Jurisprudence in American History : Cases and Materials

-This was the first casebook devoted to American legal and constitutional history.
-It covers how law fit into politics and society in American history
+In 1980 this was the first casebook devoted to American legal and constitutional history.
+Now in its 8th ed., it continues to cover how law and legal theory have influenced politics and society in American history.

 The Magic Mirror: Law in American History.